 Aim of the course is to creating awareness of legal problems concerning the licit and illicit art market, the protection of cultural heritage and other closely related issues concerning the legal position of the art object and the artist.

 Hereby, the international dimension of the art market is of great importance for the solution of legal disputes.
-Students will become familiar with various areas of law all related to art, cultural property and heritage (International and European law, Human Rights and Private International Law, Property Law, Contract and Tort Law, Tax Law and various regulations concerning the art market etc.
+Students will become familiar with various areas of law all related to art, cultural property and heritage (International and European law, Human Rights and Private International Law, Property Law, Contract and Tort Law, Criminal Law and various regulations concerning the art market etc. The students will be given an insight in the legislative developments on the international and European level as well as a comparative perspective.
+They will become familiar with various cases decided in different jurisdictions but also alternative dispute resolutions.

-This course is also part of an interfaculty MINOR
+This course is also part of an interfaculty MINOR.

-Basis knowledge of law is important even if this course is open for students of the faculties of LAW, Arts and Culture and UCM and Erasmus students but students who have not a law background should in any case read before the course starts the recommended literature.
+Basic knowledge of law is important even if this course is open for students of the faculties of LAW, Arts and Culture and UCM and Erasmus students but students who have not a law background should in any case read before the course starts the recommended literature.

-As reading material we shall use
+As basic reading material we shall use

-• Lyndel Prott (ed) Witnesses to History, published by UNESCO Publishers in 2009.
-This book is available as ebook for free.
+Lyndel Prott (ed) Witnesses to History, published by UNESCO Publishers in 2009.
+This book is available free as ebook